Blendify/blender-manual/trunk/blender_docs/manual/modeling/objects/selecting.rst

 Description
 ^^^^^^^^^^^

-Selects all objects which share a common datablock with the active object.
+Selects all objects which share a common data-block with the active object.

 Options